 Carrie joined Watsi on August 6th, 2014.
 8 other people also joined Watsi on that day!
-Carrie's most recent donation traveled 6,900 miles to support Zaw, a teenager from Burma, to fund heart surgery.
+Carrie's most recent donation traveled 8,100 miles to support Kelvin, a resilient 14-year-old from Kenya, to fund fracture repair surgery.

 Zaw is a 14-year-old student from Burma.
 He lives with his parents, grandmother, two aunts, brother, and cousin.
 Both his parents are middle school teachers.
 Zaw was diagnosed with a heart condition that involves a malformation of the mitral valve, the valve between the left atrium and left ventricle.
 This valve controls the flow of blood, but certain conditions may cause blood to flow backward or the valve to narrow.
 Our medical partner, Burma Children Medical Fund, is requesting $1,500 to fund a mitral valve replacement for Zaw.
 The treatment is scheduled to take place on May 22 and, once completed, will hopefully allow him to live more comfortably.
 “Before he was able to study and memorize his homework well.
 But now he has difficulty studying and memorizing,” says his father.